Trekking in the Stubai Alps

 Stage 7 Nuernburger Hut to Ranalt, Neustift and Innsbruck

 Appendix A Useful Contacts

 The following maps are required for the Stubai Rucksack Route and Stubai Glacier Tour.
 The maps are published by the Austrian Alpine Club and available from the UK Section of the Austrian Alpine Club.

 Sheet 31/1 Stubai Alpen: Hoch Stubai scale 1:25,000

 Also recommended, covering the complete region at a glance and available from major map retailers, are:

-These are currently mostly in German but will inevitably at some stage be translated into English:
+While these are mostly in Geman they will inevitably as some stage be translated to English: